-The Rehabilitation Services Administration (RSA) is established by Congress as the principal federal agency authorized to carry out Titles I, III, VI and VII, as well as specified portions of Title V of the Rehabilitation Act of 1973, as amended.
-RSA provides national leadership for, and administration of,
+The RSA is established by Congress as the principal federal agency authorized to carry out Titles I, III, VI, and VII, as well as Section 509 of the Rehabilitation Act of 1973, as amended by title IV of the Workforce Innovation and Opportunity Act (WIOA) Additionally, RSA administers programs and activities under the Randolph-Sheppard Act, as amended.
+RSA provides national leadership for, and administration of

 - basic state and formula grant programs,